ChasinSpin/astrid/docs/FAQ.md

 * [Stretching (display)](#stretching-display)
 * [Plate Solving Arrows On Manual Equatorial Mounts](#plate-solving-arrows-on-manual-equatorial-mounts)
 * [Star/Planet/Moon Saturates At Highest Video Frame Rate](#starplanetmoon-saturates-at-highest-video-frame-rate)

+### Power Jack Is Intermittent

+If the power jack is intermittent, then please push the plug fully into the jack.
+Astrid's power jacks are high-power, high-grade power jacks designed for long life (unlike many astro devices).
+To enagage the jack fully, it needs to be fully pushed in which may take some pressure, especially when new.

 ### Cleaning the Astrid 3D printed case